The tough get whiney. And greedy.

 The long and short of it is, California needs a reality check.
 The climate is changing, and we need to be mature enough to change with it.

 *Texas has 171 million acres and a population of 27 million.
-Alaska 149 million acres and a population of less than a million.
+Alaska 149 million acres and a population of less than 1 million.
+California has under 104 million acres, and, again, a population of close to 40 million.

 **Some on the political Right even advocate the auctioning off of national parks to the highest bidder, a proposal that has proven unpopular to elements on both the Left and Right.
 See here and here (though I have some suspicions that the issue is being deliberately manipulated by the Right to increase the access to activities that are not usually allowed in protected areas – logging, oil drilling, mining, fracking, hunting, off highway “recreation” So called “multi-use activities”.
 See here, here and here).
 For a list of Perc’s funders see here under Terry L. Anderson.